Guangxi Massacre: Academic studies

 According to Frank Dikötter, Chair Professor of Humanities at the University of Hong Kong, Senior Fellow at Hoover Institution of Stanford, and winner of the 2011 Samuel Johnson Prize:Throughout 1967 but also '68, there are factions in the countryside that start not just eliminating each other physically, but literally in a couple of small towns they start ritualistically eating each other.
 In other words, it is not enough to eliminate your class enemy.
 You have to eat his heart, so there are very well-documented cases of ritual cannibalism.
 There was a hierarchy in the consumption of class enemies.
 Leaders feasted on the heart and liver, mixed with pork, while ordinary villagers were allowed only to peck at the victims' arms and thighs.Regarding the motive for cannibalism, Ding Xueliang, a professor at the University of British Columbia and the Hong Kong University of Science and Technology, pointed out that "this was not cannibalism because of economic difficulties, like during famine.
 It was not caused by economic reasons, it was caused by political events, political hatred, political ideologies, political rituals."
 Qin Hui also showed with statistics that the cannibalism was not due to the traditions of local ethnic minorities; he argued that the cannibalism was mainly due to: 1) the extreme class struggle during the Cultural Revolution, which led to a modern caste system (such as the Five Black Categories) and an extreme massacre towards the lower class from the upper class; 2) the revenge from the local officials and military towards the rebel group who challenged their interests.

 According to Song Yongyi, the motive behind cannibalism was personal desire.
 Song stated that these people engaged in cannibalistic activities because they "believe that when they eat other people's livers, other people's hearts, it will help them to have a long life".
-Furthermore, Roderick MacFarquhar and Michael Schoenhals disputed that it was communism that compelled the Zhuang people in this area towards cannibalism, noting that similar incidents occurred under pressure from the Kuomintang secret police in the Republican period.
+Furthermore, Roderick MacFarquhar and Michael Schoenhals disputed that it was communism that compelled people in that area towards cannibalism, noting that similar incidents occurred under pressure from the Kuomintang secret police in the Republican period.